 This was easiest to do when the balloons weren’t fully inflated.
 I recommend leaving yourself a bit of room to work with when blowing them up.

-Tip #3: Coat Your Balloons With Shortening
+Tip #4: Coat Your Balloons with the Right Amount of Shortening

 Trust me on this one.
 It is absolutely essential that you lather up your balloon with a thin coat of shortening.
-This step allows you to get the balloon out from under the hardened gelatin.

 If you don’t wipe away any excess shortening (white areas), the gelatin won’t stick to the balloon and take shape.